 Led by the Port Auditor, the Office of the Port Auditor (OPA) provides independent, objective assurance and consulting services designed to add value and improve District operations.
-The OPA supports the Board of Port Commissioners, the Executive Leadership Group (ELG), and staff by evaluating the effectiveness of risk management, internal controls, and governance processes.
+The OPA supports the Board of Port Commissioners, the Executive Team, and staff by evaluating the effectiveness of risk management, internal controls, and governance processes.
 Audit services include a wide range of activities such as performance audits, tenant audits, compliance reviews, risk assessments, fraud prevention initiatives, and advisory engagements that promote transparency, accountability, and continuous improvement throughout the District.

-HARBOR POLICE
+HARBOR POLICE & PUBLIC SAFETY

-Led by the Harbor Police Chief/Vice President of Public Safety, the Harbor Police Department is responsible for initiatives and programs that provide safety, protection, and law enforcement.
-The Department also provides police and fire protection to San Diego Bay, as well as police services to San Diego International Airport (Airport).
-Under direction of the Chief of Harbor Police, homeland security, facility security, and law enforcement combine to protect and serve those who work, play, and visit the Port of San Diego.
+Led by the Chief of Harbor Police & Public Safety, this branch is responsible for initiatives and programs that provide safety, protection, and law enforcement.
+This Branch also provides police and fire protection to San Diego Bay, as well as police services to San Diego International Airport (Airport).
+Under direction of the Chief of Harbor Police, homeland security, emergency management, and law enforcement combine to protect and serve those who work, play, and visit the Port of San Diego.